masonxmh/ETL_Project/README.md

 # ETL_Project

-#### Group members : Arthur Adjamoglian Dennis Irwin Mohan Xing
+#### Group members : Arthur Adjamoglian, Dennis Irwin, Mohan Xing

-For this ETL projects we will extract beer data from three .csv files then clean up and transform these data into smaller more manageable tables that makes logical sense and upload to a relational database.
+For this ETL projects we will extract beer data from three .csv files then clean up and transform these data into smaller more manageable tables that makes logical sense then create several dataframes of US beers and upload to a relational database.

 ### Extraction